DarekGit/automl/efficientdet/README.md

 # There is a test of utilisation of EfficientDet <br> for face detections based on training with WiderFace

 <br><br><br>
-Thanks to new development from Google based on the advanced backbone, a new BiFPN, and a new scaling technique dated 2020 there has been noted improvements in Face Detection as well.
+Thanks to new development from Google Resarch based on the advanced EfficientNet, a new BiFPN, and a new scaling technique dated 2020 there has been noted improvements in Face Detection as well.

-Attention: 1 training epoch for efficientdet-d4 on WiderFace took arround 1,5h on TESLA P100
+Attention: one training epoch for efficientdet-d4 on WiderFace took arround 1,5h on TESLA P100

-results after 20 epochs for efficientdet-d4 on WiderFace train dataset:
+Coco evaluation results after 20 training epochs on efficientdet-d4 with WiderFace training dataset:
 - WiderFace val - AP50   , mAP

 ```